Study of the strong interaction among hadrons with correlations at the LHC: Methodology

 The corrections for experimental effects are denoted by $\xi(\ks)$ in Eq. \ref{eq:cf_experimental}.
 Such corrections take into account the finite experimental resolution, and corrections to the ME distributions in order to assure the same experimental conditions and normalization as for the SE events.
 In general, they do not account for the contributions from misidentification, weak decays or residual background induced by mini-jets and event-by-event momentum conservation.
 These effects are accounted for in the fit of the correlation functions.

 The experimental correlation function is further distorted by two distinct mechanisms.
-The sample of particle pairs can include both misidentified particles and feed-down particles from weak decays of resonances.
+The sample of particle pairs can include, beside primary particles, also misidentified particles and secondary particles from weak decays of resonances.
 This introduces contributions of different, non-genuine, pairs in the measured correlation function.
 The treatment of these contributions is described in detail in~\cite{FemtoRun1}, and therefore here we only briefly sketch the procedure.
 The contributions of the different non-genuine and genuine correlation to the total experimental correlation are indicated by weights called $\lambda$ parameters.
 These $\lambda$ parameters are obtained by pairing single particle properties such as the purity (P) and feed-down fractions (f): $\lambda_{ij}=P_i P_j f_i f_j$.
 The total correlation function can then be decomposed as:

 where the $i,j$ denote all possible impurity and feed-down contributions. \begin{marginnote} \entry{Primary and secondary particles}{The fraction $f_i$ of primary and secondary (i.e. produced in a decay) particles entering the $\lambda_{ij}$ parameters are evaluated from experimental data considering weak, electromagnetic decays and fake candidates for each hadron species.} \end{marginnote}